casper-network/docs/source/docs/casper/workflow/deploy-transfer.md

 :::tip

-You can also verify if the transfer was successful by logging on to the https://cspr.live/ website and checking your account balance.
+You can also verify if the transfer was successful by checking your account balance on a block explorer such as [cspr.live](https://cspr.live/) or [casperstats.io](https://casperstats.io/).

 :::